jgrebol/ESIpy/README.md

 **Joan Grèbol-Tomàs, Eduard Matito, Pedro Salvador, Chem.
 Eur.
 J. 2024, e202401282.**

 Please if you are publishing the results obtained from ESIpy remember to cite the program.
+The code is licensed under the GNU GPLv3.
+See the [LICENSE](LICENSE) file for details.

 ## Theoretical background